oroinc/documentation/user_guide/activities/calls/activities_calls_actions.rst

 1. On the entity record view page, click **Activities**.
 2. In the **Activities** section, choose a call log that you want to view, and perform one of the following actions:

-    - To view the call call log on the dedicated view page, click the ellipsis menu at the right end of the corresponding row and then click |IcView| **View Call log**.
+    - To view the call log on the dedicated view page, click the ellipsis menu at the right end of the corresponding row and then click |IcView| **View Call log**.

       |